-Rene Marsh is CNN's government regulation and transportation correspondent, based in the network's Washington bureau.
+René Marsh is a national correspondent for CNN, based in the network’s Washington bureau.

 Marsh joined CNN in 2012.
 Since joining CNN she has reported on several high profile assignments including the Trump administrations travel ban barring citizens from seven Muslim majority countries from entering the United States for 90 days.
 Marsh was the first to report Customs and Border Protection had communicated with airlines instructing them not to accept specific passengers from certain countries.
 Marsh was also the first to report on the unprecedented security apparatus put in place to protect EPA administrator Scott Pruitt; from the large number of agents in his round the clock security detail to biometric security technology installed at the agency.